Explore 25+ Best Rooftop Bars DC for Amazing Views

 More info: perrysam.com

-Located in the Adams Morgan neighborhood, this multi-level bar and restaurant is famous for its Japanese fare and extensive drink list which includes Japanese whiskey.
-The rooftop is filled with romantic sparkling lights, and a candle flickers at every table, making this the perfect date spot.
+Located in the Adams Morgan neighborhood, this multi-level bar and restaurant is known for its Japanese fare and extensive drink list, which includes Japanese whiskey.
+The rooftop terrace is adorned with romantic string lights, and a candle flickers at every table, making it the perfect date spot.
+With its inviting atmosphere and open-air charm, it feels like a cozy yard rooftop bar tucked away in the city.

-On Sundays, Perry’s hosts a drag brunch with two different drag shows.
-Reservations are recommended and can be made through an email address listed on the website.
+On Sundays, Perry’s hosts a drag brunch featuring two different drag shows.
+Reservations are recommended and can be made via the email address listed on the website.

 Red Derby